 Lower Paxton Community Cats - A free spay/neuter program sponsored by SNAP for Lower Paxton township residents, for spaying/neutering free-roaming cats only.
 Services include spay/neuter surgery, rabies vaccine, and ear tip.
 For more information go to website www.lowerpaxtoncats.com.

 Organization for Responsible Care of Animals (ORCA) - With the cooperation of area veterinarians, ORCA administers a low-cost, fixed-price spay/neuter program.
-Call its Animal-Alert Hotline at 717-397-8922 for more information or visit their website.
+Call its Animal-Alert Hotline at 717-397-8922 for more information or visit www.orcarescue.org/.

-PA-PETS Low-Cost Spay/Neuter Assistance Program - A financial-assistance program for the pets of low-income people and families in Northumberland, Snyder, and Union Counties.
-Call toll-free - 1-866-472-7387 - for more information.
+PA-PETS Low-Cost Spay/Neuter Assistance Program - A financial-assistance program for the pets of low-income people and families in Northumberland, Snyder and Union counties.
+Call toll-free 1-866-472-7387 or visit pennsylvaniapets.org/ for more information.

-PAWS Reduced Fee Voucher Program - A program providing vouchers for participating vets that enable reduced fees for spay or neuter surgery for cats and dogs, as well as Rabies and Distemper vaccines (at the time of surgery).
+PAWS Reduced Fee Voucher Program - A program providing vouchers for participating vets that enable reduced fees for spay or neuter surgery for cats and dogs, as well as rabies and distemper vaccines (at the time of surgery).
 Some pre-qualifying required based on income and financial situation.
 Call 717-957-8122, Box #3 and leave a message.
 A representative will call to discuss details.
 Information also available at www.pawsofpa.org/.

-PAWS Trap Neuter Return (TNR) Program - A low-cost ($30 per cat) program for spaying and neutering of feral and stray cats, offered in exchange for the callers' committment to providing permanent shelter, fresh food, and fresh water for the animals.
+PAWS Trap Neuter Return (TNR) Program - A low-cost ($30 per cat) program for spaying and neutering of feral and stray cats, offered in exchange for the callers' commitment to providing permanent shelter, fresh food, and fresh water for the animals.
 Animals must be at least six months of age and all cats receive surgery, rabies and distemper vaccines, ear-tipping, de-worming, flea treatment, ear cleaning and ear-mite treatment, as well as an antibiotic injection.
 Donations are requested.
 Call 717-957-8122, Box #3 and leave a message.
 A representative will call to discuss details.
 This program serves south central Pennsylvania, including Adams, Cumberland, Dauphin, Franklin, Lancaster, Lebanon, Perry, and York Counties.
 Information also available at www.pawsofpa.org/.

-Spay Neuter Assistance Program, The (SNAP) - SNAP offers low-cost spay/neutering through participating veterinarians.
-To receive a low-cost coupon and the list of veterinarians, call 717-732-5377 or visit www.snapofpa.org.
+The SNAP - The Spay Neuter Assistance Program - SNAP offers low-cost spay/neuter through participating veterinarians.
+To obtain a low-cost coupon and the list of veterinarians, call 717-732-5377 or visit www.snapofpa.org.
 Vaccinations and other services are available through these practices.
 Additional charges apply for office visits, and other services.

 Too Much of a Good Thing provides low-cost spay/neuter for cats.
 Males $30; Females $50.
 Call 717-465-7220 for an appointment.